sanjeevmishra391/Core_Java/README.md

 ## About Java:

-- simple, high level, robust, object-oriented, multithreaded and secure programming language.
+- simple, high level, robust, object-oriented, multithreaded, platform independent and secure programming language.
 - was developed by Sun Microsystems, now owned by Oracle.
 - James Gosling is known as the father of Java.